juju/docs/src/en/tutorial-client-basic.md

 ## Command prefixes and aliases

-As you gain more experience with the client, you will encounter command prefixes whose meanings may not be immediately apparent.
+As you gain more experience with the client, you will discover a common set of command prefixes: `add-`, `create-`, `destroy-`, `get-`, `list-`, `remove-`, `set-`, and `show-`.

+Generally their meanings are self-evident but some require explanation.
 A good example of this are the `destroy-` and `remove-` prefixes, such as in the commands `destroy-model` and `remove-user`.
 These two prefixes differ in terms of severity.
-Generally speaking, `destroy-` indicates a destructive action that is difficult to reverse whereas `remove-` does not.
+Basically, `destroy-` indicates a destructive action that is difficult to reverse whereas `remove-` does not.

-There is an even more drastic-sounding "remove" prefix: `kill-`, but it is featured in a sole command: `kill-controller`.
-The latter command differs from `destroy-controller` in that it has the ability to terminate the controller machine directly via the cloud provider, without cleaning up any machines that may be running in workload models.
+There is a `kill-` prefix but it is reserved for a single command:
+`kill-controller`.
+The latter differs from `destroy-controller` in that it has the ability to terminate the controller machine directly via the cloud provider, without cleaning up any machines that may be running in workload models.

-The `show-` prefix is used to drill down into an object to reveal details.
-It is akin to the verb "describe".

-There are command aliases, that typically employ a prefix, that point to their corresponding commands.
-This practice is for simplifying the life of the operator.
-The `list-` alias/prefix is a good example, where `list-clouds` points to `clouds`.
+The `list-` prefix can often be omitted as there is usually a corresponding command alias available.
+For instance, `clouds` can be used instead of `list-clouds`.
 The list of aliases can be obtained in this way:

 ```bash
 juju help commands | grep Alias
 ```

+The `show-` prefix is used to drill down into an object to reveal details.
+It is akin to the verb "describe".

 ## Fundamental commands